ingresso-group/slate/source/includes/_availability.md

 Attribute | Description
 --------- | -----------
 `absolute_saving` | Defined as (`non_offer_sale_seatprice` + `non_offer_sale_surcharge`) - (`sale_seatprice` + `sale_surcharge`)
+`allows_leaving_single_seats` | In most cases this is `always`.
+When set to `never`, the supplier ticketing system does not allow us to leave single seats (which are difficult to sell).
+If you attempt to reserve when leaving a single seat the reserve will fail, so you should prevent your customer from making a selection that leaves a single seat.
+Some supplier ticketing systems will allow a reservation to succeed if there is no other possible seat selection with the number of desired tickets that would not also leave a single seat (e.g. two tickets are requested and all available seat blocks are of size 3 or smaller).
+In this case the flag may be set to `if_necessary`.
 `discount_code` | The unique identifier of the default [discount](#discount-object).
 Each price band has a default discount, but additional discounts can be requested for a price band with [list discounts](#list-discounts).
 `discount_desc` | The description of the default discount.
 We recommend to present this text to customers when `is_offer` is `true` to describe the offer.
 `is_offer` | `true` if the ticket price is discounted below the full price, i.e. if `absolute_saving` is greater than zero.